inatic/freecad-truss/README.md

 # PATHADAPTIVE TOOLPATH

 The `Path` workbench takes care of generating toolpaths for controlling a CNC machine.
 It comes with a `PathAdaptive` script that creates adaptive toolpaths, and in what follows a simplified version of this script is created.
 The script uses the `Adaptive2D` class of the `libarea` library to generate 2D toolpaths.
 This class accepts 2D coordinate lists for both the feature that is cut (`Base`) and for the stock from which it is cut (`Stock`).
 These are generated based on the `MortiseFace` and `StockFace` attributes of the `Mortise` object.
 In my understanding the `Adaptive2D` class can deal with multiple faces (or regions) for both `Base` and `Stock`, but only one is needed here.
 Toolpaths are generated at the origin and oriented along the Z-axis, after which they are positioned and oriented using the `Placement` attribute of Mortise object.
 The `PathAdaptive` operation furthermore defines a number of properties like `Side` and `OperationType` that are passed to the `Adaptive2d` class.
-The `AdaptiveInputState` and `AdaptiveOutputState` contain the inputs and outputs of the `Adaptive2d` class and are usefull for debugging.
+The `AdaptiveInputState` and `AdaptiveOutputState` contain the inputs and outputs of the `Adaptive2d` class and are useful for debugging.
 A toolcontroller and a number of heights are also added to the object, they are used for generation of toolpath and GCode.

 ``` PathAdaptive.py
 class PathAdaptive():